New Jersey Criminal Lawyer Discusses Drug Possession Penalties

 If you’re in a motor vehicle, they’re going to give you a ticket.
 They’re going to give you a summons.
 That summons in a motor vehicle, actually carries a two-year suspension of your driving privileges, which is a longer time period than if you are found guilty of a criminal charge.

-If you have been arrested for a drug crime in New Jersey, contact experienced New Jersey Criminal Lawyer Carl Spector for a free confidential consultation.
+If you have been arrested for a drug possession in New Jersey, contact experienced New Jersey Criminal Lawyer Carl Spector for a free confidential consultation.
 Let my experience work for you!